szaumoor/ZS_ItemPack/ZS_ItemPack/spoiler_locations.md

 **Kukri of the Eclipse**

 This kukri is in the hoard of the black dragon in Suldanessellar in BG2EE.
 It can be upgraded.

+**Goblinsplitter**

+In BGEE, this is sold at the Friendly Arm Inn.
+In BG2EE, it's found on the first container with weapons in Irenicus' dungeon.